-“Terroir, in our eyes, is as much about sustainability as it is on taste,” says Chase.
+“Terroir, in our eyes, is as much about sustainability as it is taste,” says global brand ambassador James Chase.
 “Having the potatoes growing around the distillery not only means we can guarantee quality but the food miles involved is considerably less.”
 The vodka shows clean aromas of white pepper and potatoes with a creamy, waxy mouthfeel.